State Health & Safety GuidelinesMay 14, 2020

 West Virginia has had excellent leadership through these unprecedented times.
 Our Governor has led us down the path of a slow and cautious reopening plan making adjustments along the way to best protect our locals and visitors.
 This plans include strict guidelines for every industry and we know that our partners are taking this very seriously and will be adhering to these best practices.

-On July 7th the Governor issued a mandate that all persons above the age of 9 must wear a face covering when entering public buildings, businesses, etc where social distancing isn’t possible.
-Statewide Indoor Face Covering Requirement for entire order.
+On November 13th the Governor issued an Executive order that all persons above the age of 9 must wear a face covering when entering public buildings, businesses, etc at all times.
+Please visit Statewide Indoor Face Covering Requirement for entire order.
 This order went into affect on November 14, 2020.

 Below you will find the opening dates and guidelines for our tourism related businesses.
 Please note that this plan ALLOWED these businesses to open, but some businesses may remain closed or continue to operate under reduced capacity if they have chosen to take a more cautious approach.
 If you are planning to visit, please call or check online for business updates to ensure hours of operation and current safety protocols.